Herry Kiswanto: Managerial career

-Legendary award

-In April 2007 along with 21 other players, he received an Indonesia legendary player award, from the Football Association of Indonesia.
-This award was granted to the players who promote Indonesian football in the international arena.

 Personal life

-Herry is the oldest children of three, his sister is Herryana Kusumawati and his brother is Tony Hidayat.
-His parents are Qomari and Siti Salamah.
 Kiswanto is married to Tuty Heriyati and they have two children, Dony Prakasa Utama and Tania Natasya Berlian.

 He is known as a sporting and calm player, both within and outside the pitch.
 Before playing as a professional footballer, he was a bank employee.
-He said that he "take it easy with the government promise to give him a home as a reward for gold medal in 1987 Southeast Asian Games, which is never happen".
-Also, he feels sincere with only Rp 100000 or ($11) each month as his pension reward for national team player from the government.
+He said that he "Take it easy with the government promise to give him a home as a reward for gold medal in 1987 Southeast Asian Games, which is never happen".
+Also, he feels sincere with only Rp100,000 ($11) each month as his pension reward for national team player from the government.
 Now besides football manager, he's running a land transfer and house rent business.

+In April 2007, Kiswanto received an Indonesia legendary player award, from the Football Association of Indonesia (PSSI), along with 21 other players.
+This award was granted to the players who promote Indonesian football in the international arena.